Carbon-Farm-Network/Requirements-Doc/updates-july-1.md

 ### Commitment

 In addition to the Save cost checkbox (or instead of it??), create a separate section in the modal for data for the reciprocal commitment.
 This should include:
-* Payment quantity (default from the offer if there is one) - amount, unit (format like the others, if no offer default USD or whatever we are doing in offers, but we should not allow blank unit if there is a quantity) - required
+* Payment quantity (default from the offer if there is one) - amount (total), unit (format like the others, if no offer default USD or whatever we are doing in offers, but we should not allow blank unit if there is a quantity) - required
 * Description - optional

 If entered, save the agreement and reciprocal commitment as currently done.